datstartup/ubuntuopenbox/lessons/m61-get-the-most-out-of-apt-get.md

 ```bash
 apt-get install [package name]
 ```
-The command also update that package if it has already installed.
+The command also updates that package if it has already been installed.

 ### To install a package without its recommends
 This is often the case of installing a minimal Ubuntu/Debian desktop.